 Skip to main content

-SE::Google::KeywordPlanner::SearchVolume - estimating search volume and other keyword metrics from Google Keyword Planner
+SE::Google::KeywordPlanner::SearchVolume - estimation of search volume and other keyword metrics from Google Keyword Planner

 Keyword Planner saved keywords

-SE::Google::KeywordPlanner::SearchVolumeSE::Google::KeywordPlanner::SearchVolume – a parser for estimating search volumes of keywords using Google Keyword Planner.
-A wide range of data is available for retrieval: average monthly searches, quarterly and yearly changes in volume, minimum and maximum bids, and competition level.
-In the parsing settings, you can specify the language, location, advertising network, and data sampling period.
-A batch mode is also available, allowing you to retrieve data for up to 10,000 keywords in a single request to the service, significantly speeding up the parsing process.
+SE::Google::KeywordPlanner::SearchVolumeSE::Google::KeywordPlanner::SearchVolume – a scraper for estimating search volumes of keywords from Google Keyword Planner.
+A wide range of data is available for use: average monthly searches, quarterly and yearly changes in volume, minimum and maximum bids, and competition level.
+In the scraping settings, you can specify the language, location, advertising network, and data sampling period.
+A batch mode is also available, allowing you to retrieve data for up to 10,000 keywords in a single request to the service, thereby significantly speeding up the scraping process.

-Thanks to the multi-threaded operation of A-Parser combined with bulk mode, the query processing speed can reach several tens of thousands of queries per minute.
+Thanks to the multithreaded operation of A-Parser combined with bulk mode, the request processing speed can reach several tens of thousands of requests per minute.

-The functionality of A-Parser allows you to save parsing settings for the SE::Google::KeywordPlanner::SearchVolume parser for future use (presets), set a parsing schedule, and much more.
+A-Parser functionality allows you to save scraping settings for the SE::Google::KeywordPlanner::SearchVolume scraper for further use (presets), set a scraping schedule, and much more.

-Saving results is possible in the form and structure you need, thanks to the built-in powerful Template Toolkit which allows you to apply additional logic to the results and output data in various formats, including JSON, SQL, and CSV.
+Saving results is possible in the form and structure you need, thanks to the built-in powerful Template Toolkit template engine, which allows applying additional logic to the results and outputting data in various formats, including JSON, SQL, and CSV.

 Collected data

-• Average monthly searches for the searched keyword
+• Average monthly searches for the target keyword

 • Quarterly change